joe-aparo/arealle/README.md

 # arealle
 Spatial Experimentation Project

-This project is composed of two
+This project is composed of two main subprojects, one implementing generic componentry for